SPARK Snapshots: A Window Into the Autism Journey

+Sometimes, when you participate in research, you are left wondering what scientists have discovered.
+SPARK won’t let that happen.
 One way that SPARK is giving back to the autism community is by providing summary reports of data that have been collected.
 These reports are called SPARK Snapshots.
-The reports provide a window into the journeys of SPARK participants and contain interesting findings from the information that families have provided.
+They provide a window into the journeys of SPARK participants and contain interesting findings from the information that families have provided.
 As more families join SPARK and we explore new topics, we’ll take a new Snapshot to share our discoveries.

-- SPARK Snapshot – All Participants with Autism: December 2015 to January 2019
+- All Participants with Autism: December 2015 to January 2019

-- SPARK Snapshot – Independent Adults with Autism: December 2015 to April 2018
+- Independent Adults with Autism: December 2015 to April 2018